Breast cancer is cancer that starts in the tissues of the breast. There are two main types of breast cancer:

 Some women are at higher risk for breast cancer because of certain genetic changes or variants that may be passed down from their parents.

-• A screening tool with questions about your family's history as well as yours can help your health care provider whether you are at risk for carrying these genes.
+- A screening tool with questions about your and your family's medical history can help your health care provider determine whether you are at risk for carrying these genes.

 Breast implants, using antiperspirants, and wearing underwire bras do not increase the risk for breast cancer.
 There is also no evidence of a direct link between breast cancer and pesticides.